awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpool.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Schema`  <a name="cfn-cognito-userpool-schema"></a>
 An array of schema attributes for the new user pool\.
 These attributes can be standard or custom attributes\.
+Required custom attributes are currently not supported\.
 *Required*: No
 *Type*: List of [SchemaAttribute](aws-properties-cognito-userpool-schemaattribute.md)
 *Maximum*: `50`